 Who pays the Levy and how much is it?

 All public and private sector organisations based in the UK are in-scope.
 However, currently only those with an annual payroll bill in excess of £3 million pay the Levy.
 The calculation for Levy payment costs are the organisations total employee earnings subject to class 1 secondary NI contributions.
 All organisations within England, Wales, Scotland and Northern Ireland whose payroll bill meets the criteria must pay the Levy.

 HMRC collect Levy payments through the PAYE process in the same way as tax and National Insurance contributions.
 Employers calculate the amount of Levy needed, based upon the previous month’s payroll bill and must declare this to HMRC.
 They will then collect the Levy with other payroll taxes and transfer this to the employers’ apprenticeship service account.

 Employers are responsible for setting up their own apprenticeship service account.
 Someone in the payroll department does this using the employers Government Gateway account.
 If your company does not have an apprenticeship account, or struggles to to set one up, UCQ can help.

 How much will I have to spend?

-The amount you will have to spend will comprise of your Levy payments plus a Government top up of 10%.
-In simple terms, Levy payments will be equivalent to a half a percent of your company’s UK payroll cost in excess of £3 million per annum; broadly speaking this equates to a Levy payment of £5000 for every £1 million of qualifying payroll cost.
-As a rough example, an employer with an annual UK payroll bill of £10 million could expect to pay (£10,000,000-£3,000,000) x 0.5% = £35,000.
-The Government will top this up by 10%, which means that the total value of funds available to spend on approved apprenticeship programmes will be £38,500.
+The amount you will spend will comprise of your Levy payments plus a Government top up of 10%.
+Levy payments will be equivalent to 1/2% of your company’s UK payroll cost over £3 million per annum.
+Broadly speaking this equates to a Levy payment of £5000 for every £1 million of qualifying payroll cost.
+As an example, an employer with an annual UK payroll bill of £10 million could expect to pay £35,000.
+The Government will top this up by 10%, which means the total value of funds available will be £38,500.